zarf-dev/proposals/0026-enhanced-state-management/README.md

 func (d *DeployedPackage) LatestEvent() (PackageEvent, bool)
 ```

-`DeployedComponent.LastEvent` replaces `ComponentStatus` directly - `Type`+`Outcome` say whether that component is deploying, removing, or at a terminal state.
+`DeployedComponent.LastEvent` becomes the source of truth in place of `ComponentStatus` - `Type`+`Outcome` say whether that component is deploying, removing, or at a terminal state. `ComponentStatus` is deprecated but continues to be populated alongside `LastEvent` for the deprecation window described in [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).

 #### `PackageEvent` retention